warp-contracts/academy/warp-academy-docs/features/evolve.md

 const newSrcTxId = await contract.save({ src: newSource });
 ```

 Yes, it's that simple.
 We can also save new WASM contract source (even if the original contract source was written in pure Javascript).
 The only difference is that we need to pass new contract source directory as `wasmSrcCodeDir`.
-Additionally - but only if we want to save Rust contract source, we need to pass path to wasm-bindgen javascript code which was generated during the build.
+Additionally - but only if we want to save Rust contract source, we need to pass a path to wasm-bindgen javascript code which was generated during the build.

 ```js
 const newSrcTxId = await pst.save({